multiscale-modelling-multiphase-flows/pymrm-book/_sources/pymrm/docs/installation.md

 In the Multiphase Reactor Modeling class, we will use Python for computations.
 We will utilize standard packages such as NumPy and SciPy, along with our own package: PyMRM.

+## Quick and Easy with VS Code
+Here a quick and easy way to get the setup up and running:
+1. First download the appropriate VS Code version [here](https://code.visualstudio.com/), if you don't have it already
+2. Create a folder in which you want to work and open it in VS Code
+3. Create a Python file in this folder, e.g. "test.py".
+If VS Code does not detect the Python plugin, it will ask you if you want to install it.
+Follow the instructions.
+4. In the search/command bar at the top of VS Code type ">Python: Select Interpreter", or hit `CTRL+P` and chose Python: Select Interpreter
+5. Choose the option "+ Create Virtual Environment" and choose the type "Venv" or "Conda" depending on your preferences
+6. In the terminal (Terminal > New Terminal) you can now install pymrm either as described in Step 3 below

 ## Step 1: Installing Python

 1. **Download and Install Python**: